Yizack/mailchannels/README.md

 <!-- #region roadmap -->
 ## <a name="roadmap">🚧 Roadmap</a>

 Already implemented features are marked with a checkmark.
+Please open an issue if you find any bugs or missing features.

 ### [Email API](https://docs.mailchannels.net/email-api/api-reference/email-api)

-Fully implemented now.
-Please open an issue if you find any bugs or missing features.

 - 📧 Emails
   - ✅ Send an Email